DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 console.log(md5('message'));
 ```

 Now instead of using `mongoose-encryption` we can directly hash the password when saving the user in the `/register` route.
+Then in ther `/login` route, we hash the password from the request body and compare it to the one in the database.

 ```js
 import md5 from 'md5';